hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprtoolkit/development.md

 ```cpp
 window->m_rootElement->addChild(CRectangleBuilder::begin()->color([] { return backend->getPalette()->m_colors.background; })->commence());
 ```

+> [!NOTE]
-Remember to always use the palette when possible for your app to adhere to the user's theme.
+> Remember to always use the palette when possible for your app to adhere to the user's theme.

 All elements are under `hyprtoolkit/elements/`, you can browse through them.
 Let's add a simple layout with some buttons: